Milan Smith: Career

-Judicial Appointment
+Federal judicial service

-Smith was nominated by President George W. Bush on February 14, 2006 to fill a seat vacated by Judge A. Wallace Tashima.
-He was rated well qualified by the American Bar Association.
-He was confirmed just over three months later by the United States Senate on May 16, 2006 by a 93–0 vote.
+Smith was nominated by President George W. Bush on February 14, 2006, to fill a seat vacated by Judge A. Wallace Tashima.
+The Standing Committee on the Federal Judiciary of the American Bar Association rated him "well qualified," the highest possible rating.
+He was confirmed just over three months later by the United States Senate on May 16, 2006, by a 93–0 vote.
 He was the fifth judge appointed to the Ninth Circuit by Bush, and the first since Carlos Bea was confirmed in 2003.
 He received his commission on May 18, 2006.

 In 2022, Smith told the Deseret News that he has no plans to retire and wishes to "die with my boots on."

 Notable cases

 Smith has been one of the Ninth Circuit's most prolific writers.
 According to one periodical, he authored the most majority opinions of any judge on the Ninth Circuit in the three-year period ending on May 10, 2013.